 Who is eligible for the Child Disability Assistance Payment?

-If you care for a child with a disability or serious injury under 16 years old and are paid the Carer Allowance, you will also automatically receive Childhood Disability Assistance Payment.
+If you care for a child with a disability or serious injury who is under 16 years old and are paid the Carer Allowance, you will also automatically receive Childhood Disability Assistance Payment.
 Under this scheme, you will receive $1,000 in your bank account, annually.
 If you care for two children, you can expect two payments.

 To find out more, visit the Services Australia website or call 132 717.